|Men's Basketball » Schedule » Roster » News » Statistics » Coaches » Camps » Archives|

 "Casey clearly understands the mission of the university," said Scott McDowell, vice president for student development and dean of campus life at Lipscomb.
 "He has the desire to continue to raise the bar for the basketball program spiritually and to help make that mission come to life in the athletic realm of campus life.
 His teams are known to be disciplined and hard-working, and I believe he will continue to recruit players who want to be a part of the mission and culture of Lipscomb University."

-Alexander said that a trademark of his coaching philosophy is recruiting "players who are committed to playing hard and playing as a team.
+A trademark of Alexander’s coaching philosophy is recruiting "players who are committed to playing hard and playing as a team.
 We work hard to find the right players and coaches on the front end.
 When you get this type of player, you can accomplish great things."

 Under Alexander's Adam Pegg earned 2013 Atlantic Sun Conference Men's Basketball Scholar-Athlete of the Year for his play on the court and his work in the classroom.
 The center was also named All-Atlantic Sun Conference first-team after finishing as the only player in the league to finish in the top 10 in scoring, rebounding and field goal percentage.